Unlike its grapes, Winc didn’t exactly crush its latest earnings report.

-Winc tailors wine recommendations to shoppers' palates.
-It essentially operates a wine-brand factory, popping out as many as 10 new brands per year informed by data gathered on customers and their ordering habits.
+Winc tailors recommendations to shoppers' palates and produces as many as 10 new brands per year, using data gathered on customers and their ordering habits.
 Its best-selling brands include Summer Water and Wonderful Wine Co.

 - Winc Did Well During the Pandemic, But Challenges Remain. - dot.LA ›